thinreports/thinreports-generator/README.md

 2. Update `CHANGELOG.md` and `README.md` (if needed)
 3. Create the Release PR like #105
 4. Merge the PR
-5. Is the master CI green?
+5. Is the main CI green?
 If not, make it green
 6. Run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to rubygems.org

 ## License